 One very cold and snowy evening in Colorado, I was looking through my pantry asking myself the age old question, “What can I make for dinner tonight?”
 Sometimes, it’s good to be stuck in a snowstorm.
 It’s like your very own episode of Chopped.
 I ended up recruiting some stray items from the fridge, and it turned into a delicious mandarin orange salad.

 While this salad came together in the dead of winter, it really works well in any season.
-I’ve enjoyed it in the winter as a pick-me-up after a hearty main course.
-But it also works well during BBQ season in the summer.
 The acidic sweetness of the mandarin oranges plays off the creamy avocado and is complimented by the savory scallion.
 Every crunchy bite is full of refreshing flavor.